HannaEb/portfolio/README.md

 ## Installation Instructions

-In your terminal, run 'git clone https://github.com/HannaEb/portfolio'.
+In your terminal, run `git clone https://github.com/HannaEb/portfolio`.
 The application can then be viewed by opening the index.html file in the browser.

 ## Author